 Yes, I know, even in the natural and alternative medicine field, most practitioners claim that you can heal just about anything overnight, and with ease.
-But, that simply is not the truth the majority of the time.
-Overcoming most health challenges takes a great deal of time, commitment, persistence and inner strength.
-Throughout this journey it can be very easy to get discouraged, desperate and become completely consumed with your symptoms and the pursuit of health, which impairs your ability to enjoy the good moments and grates away at your quality of life.
+However, that simply is not the truth the majority of the time.
+Overcoming most health challenges takes a great deal of time, commitment, persistence, and inner strength.
+Throughout this journey, it can be very easy to get discouraged, desperate, and become completely consumed with your symptoms and the pursuit of health, which impairs your ability to enjoy the good moments and grates away at your quality of life.

 However, much of the misery that is associated with living with an illness or chronic health condition comes from the mindset and preconceived ideas about how we think our lives are supposed to be, not the condition itself.
 We are constantly judging and comparing our life to the ideals that society says we should have, and when we can’t measure up, it drags us down even further.
 We live by judgments like “this is bad,” “this shouldn’t be happening,” and “I have to get rid of this immediately.”

-This creates a lot of pressure for people, lowers self-esteem and self-worth, encourages feelings of shame, guilt, helplessness and hopelessness and then they become frantic and desperate.
-If you frantically and desperately try to attain better health, this is just another form of stress that your body has to deal with, and of course it becomes counterproductive.
+This creates a lot of pressure on people, lowers self-esteem and self-worth, encourages feelings of shame, guilt, helplessness, and hopelessness, and then they become frantic and desperate.
+If you frantically and desperately try to attain better health, this is just another form of stress that your body has to deal with, and of course, it becomes counterproductive.
 Yes, we should pursue good health, but we should do so gently and with acceptance for where we are on the healing path at any given moment.

 Additionally, the healing journey also requires a lot of money and the ability to find all the pieces of your biochemical puzzle.
 Unfortunately, there are a variety of roadblocks that may get in the way of achieving these two aspects, so complete healing does not always happen for everyone.
 Sadly, many people just do not have the finances that are needed for ongoing testing and treatment.

-When we are dealing with disorders that involve microbes (particularly parasites, Candida overgrowth , SIBO or other bacterial issue), autonomic nervous system disorders, and issues connected with toxins and detoxification, things get very complex and difficult.
+When we are dealing with disorders that involve microbes (particularly parasites, Candida overgrowth, SIBO, or other bacterial issues), autonomic nervous system disorders, and issues connected with toxins and detoxification, things get very complex and difficult.
 Sometimes biochemistry gets so messed up that it is extremely difficult to unravel completely no matter how hard you try.